 \section{Introduction}

-The Facility Layout Problem (FLP) is an important part of industrial engineering and operations research. \cite{ref1} Because the operating cost and service performance are directly influenced by effective layout design.
+The Facility Layout Problem (FLP) is an important part of industrial engineering and operations research \cite{ref1}.
+Because the operating cost and service performance are directly influenced by effective layout design.
 The suitable placement of facilities reduces the total operating costs by 20\% to 50\% \cite{ref2}.
 The computational complexity of FLP stems from its combined discrete and continuous nature.
 In practice, this complexity is magnified by multi-objective trade-offs.
 For example, minimize material handling costs and maximize safety.
 This multi-objective problem is coupled with constraints such as aspect-ratio, adjacency and circulation constraints, and dynamic considerations such as reconfigurations to accommodate product-mix changes, demand changes, or equipment changes.
 These considerations render many FLP variants NP-hard, so exact mathematical programming is computationally tractable only for small or specially structured instances \cite{ref3}.
 This FLP is also dynamic in nature because of evolving real-world demand.
-The problem gets further complicated because selecting a suitable optimisation algorithm for this complex problem is challenging and requires expert knowledge because of the complex nature of the FLP.
+Selecting the algorithm for the FLP is challenging and requires expert knowledge because of the complex nature of the FLP.